A sea-view sanctuary for two, set in what Robert Burns described as “the most romantic sweet place I ever saw”.

-The Treehouse sits on one floor, accessed via a ramped wooden deck.
+The property sits on one floor, accessed via a ramped wooden deck.

-Access into the roundhouse which comprises an open plan sitting, dining and kitchen area.
+Access into the roundhouse which comprises an open-plan sitting, kitchen and dining area.
 This includes:

-Kitchen with electric oven and induction hob, 3/4 dishwasher, fridge and Nespresso machine with an initial supply of pods.
+Kitchen with electric oven and four-ring induction hob, 3/4 dishwasher, fridge with small icebox and Nespresso machine with an initial supply of pods.
 Please note there is no microwave.

 Dining space with seating for two.

-Bedroom - with king size bed, side tables, chest of drawers, rail with hanging space.
+Bedroom with king size bed, side tables, chest of drawers, rail with hanging space.

-Ensuite bathroom - with roll-top bath and shower-mixer, separate shower with rainforest head, basin and WC.
+En suite bathroom with roll-top bath and handheld shower mixer tap, large walk-in shower with rainforest head, basin and WC.

-The outside area comprises a large raised deck with tree seat, cafe table and chairs, and hot tub.
+The outside area comprises a large raised deck with outdoor furniture, tree bench seat, cafe table and chairs, and hot tub.

 Important - the water of the hot tub is emptied at the end of every guest stay, therefore please note that the water temperature may not be heated to the desired temperature on the day of arrival.
 This can take 24 hours to heat fully, therefore may not be fully useable until the day after arrival.

 The wider estate extends to 5000 acres and guests are welcome to walk and enjoy the wider area.

-There is private parking on the access area to the front of The Treehouse.
+There is private parking to the right-hand side of The Treehouse.

 Babies & Children

-A property is one bedroom therefore suitable for babies only.
+As the property is one bedroom, it is therefore only suitable for babies.
 A travel cot and high chair may be available on request.

-One dog is welcome to The Treehouse, but must be kept out of the bedroom and off the furniture.
+One dog is welcome at a charge of £25, but must be kept out of the bedroom and off the furniture.

 Important - please note that The Treehouse decking area is not fully enclosed and the area around the property is farmland with livestock.
 There are alpacas in the field immediately adjacent The Treehouse.
 As such, your dog must be fully supervised and on a lead when walking across the wider estate.